YAL-GameMaker/function_get_address_2024/README.md

 as well as calling user-defined scripts.

 ## Limitations
-`YYRunnerInterface` is currently (Feb 2024) only implemented on desktop platforms, which means that using this on mobile/consoles requires additional legwork even though the core trick remains functional.
+`YYRunnerInterface` is currently (June 2024) only implemented on desktop and console platforms, which means that using this on mobile requires additional legwork even though the core trick remains functional.

+HTML5 target does not need this because you can pass functions to JS extensions as-is (e.g. `ext_func(show_debug_message)`) - just remember that the first two arguments are `self, other`.

 ## Meta